jkru3/digital-garden/content/about me.md

 - be me
 - 13 m
 - don’t fit in at school.
 Ok at math and science but not much else.
-Not ood at sports
+Not good at sports
 - pick up guitar.
 Both parents are both musicians.
 It comes naturally
 - 2008 financial crash happens
 - parents do everything they can to convince me not to be a musician as the American dream crumbles around them